87 Sights in Osaka, Japan (with Map and Images)

 Honganji Tsumura Betsuin is a temple of the Jodo Shinshu Honganji sect located in Honmachi, Chuo-ku, Osaka.
 A separate temple of Motoyama Nishi Honganji.
 The name of the mountain is Mt.
 Ryukoku.
 The honzon is Amitabha.
 It is commonly known as Kitamido.

-Osaka Shochikuza (大阪松竹座, Osaka Shochikuza) is a Japan theater located in Dotonbori 1-chome, Chuo-ku, Osaka, Japan, Japan.
-It is run by Shochiku Corporation.
-This theater is not included in the five playhouses "Dotonbori Goza" that originated in the Edo period.
+Osaka Shochikuza is a theater located in Dotonbori 1-chome, Chuo Ward, Osaka City, Osaka Prefecture.
+It is operated by Shochiku Co., Ltd. This theater is not included in the five playhouses known as "Dotonbori Gozas," which have their origins in the Edo period.

 The Osaka Science Museum is a science museum in Naka-no-shima, Kita-ku, Osaka, Japan.
 The museum is located between the Dōjima River and the Tosabori River, above Osaka's subterranean National Museum of Art.
 Opened in 1989, the museum was constructed to mark the 100th anniversary of Osaka City.
 The construction was funded through a 6.5 billion yen donation toward building costs from Kansai Electric.
 Its theme is "The Universe and Energy".
 Before the war a similar museum opened in 1937.
 It was known as the Osaka City Electricity Science Museum and it was both the first science museum and the first planetarium in Japan.

-Osaka Gokoku Shrine is a shrine (Gokoku Shrine) located in Suminoe Ward, Osaka.
-It enshrines more than 105,000 pillars of the heroic spirits of martyrs from Osaka Prefecture and related relatives, and the number of pillars of the shrine is the third largest among Gokoku Shrines after Gokoku Shrine in Okinawa Prefecture and Fukuoka Gokoku Shrine.
-It is currently a separate shrine of the main office of the shrine.
+Osaka Gokoku Shrine is a shrine located in Suminoe Ward, Osaka City.
+It enshrines over 105,000 spirits of the war dead from Osaka Prefecture and those with connections to it, making it the third largest in terms of the number of enshrined deities among Gokoku shrines, following Okinawa Prefectural Gokoku Shrine and Fukuoka Prefectural Gokoku Shrine.
+It is currently a branch shrine of the Association of Shinto Shrines.

 Kiyomizudera Temple is a temple of the Japanese sect located in Reincho, Tennoji-ku, Osaka.
 The name of the mountain is Mt.
 Arisu.
 The main Buddha is the Bodhisattva of the eleven-sided, thousand-handed Kansei-on.
 A branch of the Shitennoji Temple.

-Mengyo Kaikan is a historical building in the style of Rene Mr./Ms. located in Semba, Chuo-ku, Osaka, Osaka, Japan.
+Cotton Industry Kaikan is a Renaissance-style historical building located in Semba, Chuo-ku, Osaka, Japan.
 Stand facing the Sankyubashi muscle.
 On December 25, 2003, it was designated as an important cultural property of Japan, and in 2007 it was recognized as an industrial heritage site for modernization.

 35. Osaka International Peace Center